aadityalens/aadityalens/README.md

 <br/>

-👨‍💻 I’m currently working on `fuxsanctuary.py`, a cyber-security swiss-knife built especially for Termux users, inspired by the show Mr.Robot.

-🚀 Working on [Jericho](https://www.rocketryindia.in/jericho) - an amateur rocket with a planned apogee of 1KM.

 🏢 World Building.
 Embarked on a project ✈ revolutionizing virtual aviation & music 💿 and 💻 providing tactical digital consulting titled ["IntellX"](https://www.intellx.in)

 💼 Providing Digital Enterprise Resource Planning "ERP" Solutions to Multi-National Corporate Clients.